0xDBFB7/ionprinter/documents/log/experiments.md

 Nevermind trying to add some esoteric feature.

-In software development, a 10-second compile time (or, in TTD, test runner length) is generally regarded as unacceptable.
+In software development, a 10-second compile time (or, in TDD, test runner length) is generally regarded as unacceptable.
 Most toolchains are installed in a few minutes at most.

 In hardware, rapid prototyping has become mainstream; the ability to conduct extremely rapid iteration is highly sought after.
 Most small parts can be made in under a few hours.